Easy Zucchini Recipes for Baby

 How to Cook Zucchini for Baby

-As you’ll see in these zucchini recipes for baby, there are several different ways to prepare zucchini for baby led weaning.
+As you’ll see throughout these zucchini recipes for baby, there are several different ways to prepare zucchini for baby led weaning.

 Babies should not be offered raw zucchini unless it is finely shredded or grated into very small pieces.
 Raw zucchini can be a choking hazard, especially if cut into circles.

-Here’s how I cook zucchini for baby led weaning:
+Here’s how I like to cook zucchini for baby led weaning:

 - Steaming – Steaming helps retain more nutrients

 - Roasting – Roasting can add a slightly different flavor and texture, and even some crispness if desired.
-This would be a good method if you were making zucchini fingers or fries for baby.
+This would be a good method if you were making zucchini fingers or fries for baby, or serving to babies 12 months and older.

-- Shredding – Shredded zucchini is great for bulking up things like baby meatballs, zucchini fritters, frittatas, pizzas, baby pancakes, and more.
+- Shredding – Shredded zucchini is great for bulking up things like baby meatballs, zucchini fritters, frittatas, pizzas, pancakes for baby, and more.

-- Pureeing – Making zucchini baby food is very easy and seamless with pureeing.
-If you have a blender, vitamixer, or baby blender, puree your zucchini with any other ingredients you have or would like.
+- Pureeing – Making zucchini baby food is easy and seamless with pureeing.
+If you have a blender, Vitamix, or baby blender, puree your zucchini with any other ingredients you have or would like.
 I often mix it into mashed avocado for baby.

 I love cinnamon, turmeric, garlic, nutmeg, and light paprika.

-Offer or pair zucchini dishes with quality fats, like extra virgin olive oil, coconut oil, grass fed butter, or even nut butters.
+Offer or pair zucchini dishes with quality fats, like extra virgin olive oil, coconut oil, grass fed butter, or even nut butters (this baby peanut butter powder is great to add to your zucchini purees or recipes).

 As with all baby feeding styles, remember that every baby is different, and will eat at his/her own pace and follow their individual preferences.